Deepika200321/Fitness-tracker/README.md

-# Fitness-tracker
+# Fitness Progress Tracker

-Fitness Progress Tracker is designed to help individuals monitor their physical activity, calorie intake, weight progress, and BMI through structured data sheets, formulas, and visual cues.
+This is my final project for the subject **Data Interpretation** using Microsoft Excel.
+It includes an Excel-based fitness tracking system and a detailed project report.

+## Features
+- Workout log and calorie tracking
+- BMI calculation and monthly analysis
+- Conditional formatting and visual cues
+- Data interpretation with charts and formulas

+_ Deepika p